kovidgoyal/calibre/manual/edit.rst

 ------------------------

 :guilabel:`Checkpoints` are a way to mark the current state of the book as "special".
-You can then go on to do whatever changes you want to the book and if you dont like the results, return to the checkpointed state.
+You can then go on to do whatever changes you want to the book and if you don't like the results, return to the checkpointed state.
 Checkpoints are automatically created every time you run any of the automated tools described in the previous section.